In Google I/O 2017, Google Home Mini and Google Home Max were introduced to the Google Home family.

-So, there are 3 products under Google Home line: Home, Mini and Max.
+So, there are 3 products under the Google Home line: Home, Mini and Max.

 Google Home Mini was released in October 2017.
 Google Home Max will be released in December 2017.

-This Google Home guide tries to explains the difference between Google Home and Google Home Mini to help you decide whether you should get Google Home or Google Home Mini.
+This Google Home Mini guide tries to explain the difference between Google Home and Google Home Mini to help you decide whether you should get Google Home or Google Home Mini.